Sonukr/react-gitbook/lectures/01- react/12_nested_components_challenge.md

 This is great so far - but our stegosaurus is actually outsourcing the blog, so each post has multiple authors.
 Let's set that up.

+Your `Author` component should render "Written by ", followed by a list of the authors.

+The Post component will be receiving an `allAuthors` prop, which is will pass in an `authorList` to `Author`.

+So overall, you will:
 Amend your __Post__'s render method to include reference to a variable, __authors__, that is equal to the return value of generating multiple __<Author /__> elements.
 Make sure to pass in the __allAuthors__ body as an argument to each __Author__ component.
 Then render the __authors__ somewhere inside the UI for a __Post__.

 Besides Stealthy Stegosaurus, the other two authors are Tiny Trex and Ivory Iguanadon.